hochgenug/BADW/README.md

     * Auto search the requested serie
 * ed-protect.org
     * Auto click on the links
+    * Add button that allow to click on all links for a pack
 * Global
     * Possibility to enable/disable the feature for a specific website by clicking on the extension icon.